 - Status changed from Needs Decision to Accepted

 I’m fine with this feature, but it’s actually a good bit of work.

 We would basically have to record the entire set of event queues, and only empty them when the service is restarted or whatever.

 This does play nicely into our goal of supporting more asynchrony, with direct integration into something like AMQP, but it’s still a ways away, I think.

-#7 Updated by Daniel Pittman over 2 years ago
+#7 Updated by Anonymous over 3 years ago

 Luke Kanies wrote: